LukasSGo/Breakout/README.md

 # Time Details and Changelist
 <Add information to this section about the time you've taken for this task along with a professional changelist.>

+Compiler Issue Fixed: 15 minutes
+Removed the include that was placed incorrectly in the power up base .h class.